cloudspannerecosystem/autoscaler/terraform/gke/README.md

     configured to run on a schedule.
 By default this is every two minutes, though this is configurable.

-3. When scheduled, an instance of the unifed [Poller][autoscaler-poller] and [Scaler][autoscaler-scaler] components (henceforth "Autoscaler") is created as a [Kubernetes Job][kubernetes-job].
+3. When scheduled, an instance of the unified [Poller][autoscaler-poller] and [Scaler][autoscaler-scaler] components (henceforth "Autoscaler") is created as a [Kubernetes Job][kubernetes-job].